caiorss/Functional-Programming/haskell/Functional_Programming_Concepts.md

 -   JVM    - Java Virtual Machine / Java Platform

--   .NET   - Dot Net Platform
+-   .NET  - Dot Net Platform: [CLR](https://en.wikipedia.org/wiki/Common_Language_Runtime) - Virtual Machine

--   NAT    - Native Code
+-   NAT    - Native Code.
+Native code is not portable like a virtual machine, its execution is constrained to the processor architecture and to the system calls of the operating system.

 -   VM     - Virtual Machine

 -   OO     - Object Orientated

--   Currying  - Curried functions like in Haskell
+-   Currying  - Curried functions like in Haskell, F# and Ocaml

 -   DSL    - Domain Specific Language

--   It is controversial that Javascript is based on scheme.
-According to Douglas Crockford JavaScript is Scheme on a C clothe.
-With a C-like syntax.

 -   <span class="underline">Syntax Sugars</span> help increase expressiveness and to write shorter, concise and more readable code.